paulcaseys/nokia-competition/README.md

     sudo gem install zurb-foundation

+you will also need to use install an old foundation gem

+    gem install zurb-foundation --version 3.2.5

+you can test which versions of foundation you have installed by running

+    gem list

+note that a `Gemfile` exists in your project root. this file informs the project which version of zurb foundation to reference. more information can be found at http://stackoverflow.com/questions/15175775/how-can-i-specify-framework-version-in-compass-create

+# Compiling css with compass

+You may be used to simply running compass with

+    compass watch

+this method will still work if you only have one version of zurb foundation installed,

+however, if you have multiple versions, you should run the following command

+    bundle exec compass watch

 # Compiling the app javascript into one file
 To compile the javascript, you must have `node`, `uglify.js` and `r.js` installed.